DoorDool/MadLibs/README.md

 # MadLibs

-This is a game works as follow:
+This app is a game and works as follow:

 First click on "GET STARTED".